Calinou/quake2-neural-upscale/README.md

 ## Requirements

-- A source port that suports PNG images such as [Q2PRO](https://skuller.net/q2pro/).
+- A source port that supports PNG images such as [Q2PRO](https://skuller.net/q2pro/).

 ## Installation